thorlindberg/thesis/README.md

-### Modelling Architectural Properties of Plaintext and Binary Object Serialisation
+### Modelling Software Architectures for Plaintext and Binary Object Serialisation

 ----------